Cellar Tours selection of the best Spanish cava brands

 Even today, Cava suffers from an unfair association with the budget-end of the sparkling wine spectrum, and yet nothing could be further from the truth.
-For while there certainly are producers who aim for rock bottom, a growing firmament of Cava brands are making wines of inimitable style and quality – more than a match for the other great sparkling wine styles of the world.
+For a while, there certainly are producers who aim for rock bottom; a growing firmament of Cava brands are making wines of perfect style and quality – more than a match for the other great sparkling wine styles of the world.
 Anyone who has tasted the superlative wines of Raventos I Blanc, Gramona, and Recaredo can vouch for that.

 Taste these delicious Cava’s and more with Cellar Tours on a Penedes Wine Tour

-Of course, Cava’s collection of luxury brands differ in their approach, with some worshipping local varieties such as Xarel-lo, while others are happy to include Pinot Noir and Chardonnay in their blends.
-All growers, however, favor extended lees-aging for their wines, a hallmark of producing great sparkling wine.
+Of course, Cava’s collection of luxury brands differ in their approach, with some worshipping local varieties such as Xarel-lo.
+In contrast, others are happy to include Pinot Noir and Chardonnay in their blends.
+However, all growers favor extended lees-aging for their wines, a hallmark of producing great sparkling wine.
 But what truly unites this club is their unwavering emphasis on terroir and their belief that each sub-region and vineyard should be allowed to express itself.
 Ton Mata, from leading house Recaredo, is a pioneer in this regard having sought-out the most exceptional old Xarel-lo vineyards to produce his legendary single-vineyard Cava – Turo d’en Mota.

 Indeed, if you think Cava is simply everyday celebratory fizz, taste Recaredo.
 Or perhaps Gramona’s Cellar Battle, or Kripta with its eye-catching amphora bottle.
 They will change your perception of Cava for good.
 And to help you explore this deluxe tier of Cava, Cellar Tours has prepared a guide to the region’s most desirable bottles: